juliakloiber/superrr/_posts/superrr-lab-blog/year review ist noch in arbeit nicht löschen.md

 <img src="/assets/img/blog/feminist tech.png" alt="The photo shows the Risktakers Logo, in the colors orange-red and purple" width="1080" height="810">
 <p><i>Design by <a href="https://ousa.info/startseite-de/">Ousa Collective.</a></i></p>

 <p>Throughout 2022, we started developing a theoretical framework for a feminist approach to tech policy, which critically analyses existing power relations and works towards establishing justice.
-It requires an intersectional feminist lens focusing on social groups most affected by digitalisation's negative consequences.
+It requires an intersectional feminist lens focusing on social groups most affected by digitalisation's negative consequences. </p>
-<a href="https://feministtechpolicy.org/">We created a living repository</a> for all things feminist tech policy with the latest analyses and takes on current policy developments such as CSA regulation.</p>
+<p><a href="https://feministtechpolicy.org/">We created a living repository</a> for all things feminist tech policy with the latest analyses and takes on current policy developments such as CSA regulation.</p>
 <p>Stay up to date on new case studies through our <a href="https://buttondown.email/FeministischeDigitalpolitik/“>newsletter.</a></p>

 <img src="/assets/img/blog/alexandra geese nakeema julia.png" alt="The photo shows the Risktakers Logo, in the colors orange-red and purple" width="768" height="448">